oceanByte/chainlink-education/src/api/src/shared/course/courses/solidityIntroduction/Chapters/Chapter-7/course.md

 * External
     * The variable/function can only be accessed/changed from outside code or blockchain wallets

-To declare the access modifier of a variable we put it inbetween the function type and name like this:
+To declare the access modifier of a variable, we put it in between the function type and name like this:

 <Highlight class="language-javascript">
 uint public myFavNum;
 </Highlight>

-If no access modifier is declared then the variable is automatically assigned the private modifier.
+If no access modifier is declared, the variable is automatically assigned the private modifier.
 For example

 <Highlight class="language-javascript">
 uint myFavNum;